 I have experience in restaurants, food media, recipe development, and instructing cooking classes.
 I recently developed a national product for the Texas company Nature’s Eats that can be purchased on Amazon, QVC, and at HEB.
 My most recent project for Nature’s Eats includes developing a new product with Run DMC legend, Darryl McDaniels.

-I recently created a YouTube Series called "The Self-Help Chef".
+I have a YouTube Series called "The Self-Help Chef".
 Me and my guests, both friends and experts in the health and wellness field, talk candidly and openly about everything health and wellness while cooking a plant-based dish.
 Some of the dishes we have cooked are Vegan Gnocchi with Creamy Vodka Sauce, Mini Vegan Hand Rolls, and Indian Curry with Homemade Curry Paste.

 Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Amanda Cohen, Executive Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
 They have helped me gain a broad range of visions and skill sets, from which I have curated my own style and platform.

 My dad is a huge inspiration for me and my cooking, even though he is the biggest meat eater you will ever meet.
-Ironically, he is one of the biggest supporters of my plant-based career.
+Ironically, he is one of the biggest supporters of my plant-forward career.
 I also have an amazing mom, sister, and cat named Sugar (Suggie for short).
 During my free time, I love to exercise, grab drinks with friends, and watch RuPaul's Drag Race!